Homeless Services Utilization (HSU) Dashboards

 Figure 4: Total Persons Served, Stayers, Leavers, Returnees, and Newcomers

-This figure presents two charts, each based on the total number of unduplicated persons served annually since 2018.
-The methodology used to determine the number served each year aligns with the definition presented in Figure 3.
-The first chart separates the total served into stayers and leavers.
-Stayers are defined as being actively enrolled at the end of the year, while leavers are defined as having exited during year.
-The second chart separates the total served into returnees and newcomers.
-Newcomers are defined as having no HMIS history prior to the enrollment that is counted in the given year, while returnees have had at least one enrollment prior to the enrollment that is counted in the given year.
-The filters in the upper right of the figure serve both charts and delineate the data by county, project type, organization, project, or funding source.
+Presents two charts showing the number of unduplicated people served annually.
+The first chart separates total served into stayers and leavers.
+Stayers remain actively enrolled at the end of the year, while leavers exit at some point during year.
+The second chart separates total served into returnees and newcomers.
+Newcomers have no HMIS history prior to the current enrollment, while returnees have at least one enrollment prior to the current enrollment.

 Figure 5: Total Persons Served by HPO Funded Programs